paynl/woocommerce-plugin/readme.txt

 If you need more help, you can download the manual [here](http://www.pay.nl/plugin/woocommerce/pdf) or send an email to [support@pay.nl](mailto:support@pay.nl)

 1. Install the plugin via Plugins -> new plugin
-2. Activate the plugin through the 'Plugins' menu in WordPress, the name of this plugin is: Woocommerce PAY.
+2. Activate the plugin through the 'Plugins' menu in WordPress, the name of this plugin is: WooCommerce PAY.
 Payment Methods
-3. Under Woocommerce -> Settings -> Payment, configure the apitoken and serviceid and activate the desired payment methods.
+3. Under WooCommerce -> Settings -> Payment, configure the apitoken and serviceid and activate the desired payment methods.
 4. You can now accept payments using PAY.

 == Frequently Asked Questions ==